olivierfriard/boris_docs/index.rst

 Distance measurements
 ......................

-First select the **Distance** radio button.
+Select the **Distance** radio button.
 Click the left mouse button on the frame bitmap to set the start of the segment that will be measured.
 A blue circle with a cross will be drawn.
 Click the right mouse button to set the end.
 A red circle with a cross will be drawn.
-The distance between the two selected points will be available in the text area of the **Measurements window**
+The distance between the two selected points will be available in the text area of the **Measurements window**.

 Area measurements
 .................

+Select the **Area** radio button.
+Click the left mouse button on the frame bitmap to set the area vertices.
+Blue circles with a cross will be drawn.
+Click the right mouse button to close the area.
+The area of the drawn polygon will be available in the text area of the **Measurements window**.

 Angle measurements
 ..................

+Select the **Angle** radio button.
+Click the left mouse button on the frame bitmap to set the angle vertex.
+A red circle with a cross will be drawn.
+Click the right mouse button to set the two segments.
+Blue circles with a cross will be drawn.
+The angle between the two drawn segments will be available in the text area of the **Measurements window**.

 Coding maps